-Substantial improvement means any combination of repair, reconstruction, rehabilitation, addition, or other improvement of a building or structure taking place during a five year period, the cumulative cost of which equals or exceeds 50 percent of the market value of the building or structure before the improvement or repair is started.
-For each building or structure, the five year period begins on the date of the first improvement or repair of that building or structure subsequent to July 18, 2006.
-If the structure has incurred "substantial damage," any repairs are considered substantial improvement regardless of the actual repair work performed.
-The term does not, however, include either:

-- (1) Any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions. - (2) Any alteration of a historic structure provided the alteration will not preclude the structure's
+Substantial Improvement.
+Any combination of repair, reconstruction, rehabilitation, addition or improvement of a building or structure taking place during a five-year period, the cumulative cost of which equals or exceeds 50 percent of the market value of the structure before the improvement or repair is started.
+For each building or structure, the five-year period begins on the date of the first permit issued for improvement or repair of that building or structure subsequent to December 17, 2015.
+If the structure has sustained substantial damage, any repairs are considered substantial improvement regardless of the actual repair work performed.
+The term does not, however, include any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions.
+(Also defined in FBC, B, Section 1612.2.)